Proyek-Sangkuriang/sangkuriang/README.md

-Sangkuriang
+# Sangkuriang

-STILL IN DEVELOPMENT
+> STILL IN DEVELOPMENT

 Sangkuriang is Frontend for Sangkuriang Project, A security analyzer tools You can find the detail flow in [Malinkundang](https://github.com/Proyek-Sangkuriang/malinkundang)

-Contributing ?
-Fork the repo, make changes and send a PR.
-We'll review it together! but please, see the detail flow first before making any changes.

-License
-This project is licensed under the terms of MIT license.

-Contact Us
-Email : hubungi.aja@gmail.com

 ## Setup environment

 To use our build system and run our documentation locally, you'll need a copy of Tabler's source files.
 Follow the steps below:

 1. [Install Node.js](https://nodejs.org/download/), which we use to manage our dependencies.
 2. Navigate to the root `/sangkuriang` directory and run `npm install` to install our local dependencies listed in `package.json`.